-Deferred tax is accounted for using the balance sheet liability method on temporary differences arising from differences between the carrying amount of assets and liabilities in the financial statements and the corresponding tax base of those items
+Deferred tax is accounted for using the balance sheet liability method on temporary differences arising from differences between the carrying amount of assets and liabilities in the financial statements and the corresponding tax base of those items.

 In principle, deferred tax liabilities are recognised for all taxable temporary differences.
 Deferred tax assets are recognised to the extent that it is probable that sufficient taxable amounts will be available against which deductible temporary differences or unused tax losses and tax offsets can be utilised.
-However, deferred tax assets and liabilities are not recognised if the temporary differences giving rise to them arise from the initial recognition of assets and liabilities (other than as a result of a business combination) which affects neither taxable income nor accounting profit.
-Furthermore, a deferred tax liability is not recognised in relation to taxable temporary differences arising from goodwill.
+However, deferred tax assets and liabilities are not recognised if the temporary differences giving rise c) Income tax (continued)